-The rebel base that serves as your hideout is accessible only from in between each mission and is not a true hub.
+The rebel base that serves as the player's hideout is accessible only from in between each mission and is not a true hub.
 Using the teleporter sends the player immediately to the next mission once they get their briefing instructions.

 A Black Marketeer is also on hand to resupply the player with medical packs, ammunition, and even new weapons if they can afford them.
 Talking with the other NPCs can reveal different aspects to the storyline.